How to Double Your Rental Income with Furnished Rentals

 To determine the rates you can charge for furnished/corporate rentals, Kimberly said, “You want to look at the extent of stays in your neighborhood.
 You want to look at the hotel rates in your neighborhood.
 You may even be able to find exact corporate housing rates in your neighborhood.”

 According to Kimberly, the average daily rate for a one-bedroom corporate housing rental was $150 in 2016.
-However, this varies from market to market, so in some markets it will be higher and in others, lower.
+However, this varies from market to market, so in some market it will be higher and in others, lower.
 Kimberly said, “You have to understand your individual market and figure out where you fit.
 And you can purchase something called Corporate Housing Industry Report, which this year is a 206-page document that goes through all major metropolitan state areas and looks at … the average rent that was collected last year on a studio, on a one-bedroom [and] on a two-bedroom.”

 For example, Kimberly said in Arizona, an unfurnished, one-bed unit will rent for $750 a month, but the same unit furnished will rent for $2,500.
 Whereas in other locations, like San Francisco in 2016, an unfurnished unit rents for more than a furnished rental.
-It is very market dependent.
+It is very market-dependent.
 Kimberly’s recommendation is to look at the Corporate Housing Industry report to see if corporate housing is an effective business model in your area.

 Furnished, corporate rentals are a $3.2 billion a month industry and is relevant to investors in all niches.